dpstart/obsidian/zettelkasten/%kimHOWFINDYOUR2021.md

 Here, the best performing model in low-homphily settings employs scaled dot-product attention with self-supervision, showing that self-supervision can be useful.
 However, when homphily and average degree are high enough, there is no difference in performance between all the models, including a vanilla GCN.

-All of the experiments done so fare were done us
+All of the experiments done so fare were done using synthetic dataset, as they allow for controlling several graph properties.
+However, the authors show that the design choice generalize to many real-world datasets.